 Great River Tendai Sangha is part of the Japanese Tendai-shu Buddhist tradition.
-Our sangha is a branch of the Tendai Buddhist Institute and New York Betsuin (training center) in Canaan, NY.
+Our local sangha is a branch of the Tendai Buddhist Institute and New York Betsuin (training center) in Canaan, NY.
 The Tendai Buddhist Institute is designated as the North American headquarters and representative of the Tendai head temple Enryaku-ji on Mt.
 Hiei in Japan (Tendai’s worldwide headquarters).